 Interest is an essential element of the loan as it ensures that lenders are repaid for the risks they take and encourages borrowers to make payments quickly to limit interest-based expenses.

 Other than credit card and loans, companies wanting to borrow money can resort to other functional options.
 Corporate bodies can explore other debt types such as commercial paper and bonds, which are not available to an individual.

 Bonds allow companies to raise funds by selling a repayment promise to interested investors.
-Institutions and individual investment organizations can procure bonds that typically come with a predefined interest, rate, or coupon.
+Institutions and individual investment organizations can procure bonds that typically come with a predefined interest rate, or coupon.
 If an entity wants to raise a million dollars to purchase new machinery, for instance, it can provide the public with 1,000 bonds each worth $1,000.

 Good Debt vs. Bad Debt

-There are many industries on the market, and each interacts with debt uniquely.
+There are many industries in the market, and each interacts with debt uniquely.
 Thus, each company defines the right amount of debt using scales unique to its industry.
 When evaluating a company’s financials, a variety of metrics come into play to assess whether its debt level is within an acceptable range.

 Secured vs. Unsecured Debt

 Secured debts involve a repayment promise, as well as collateral.
 Securing a debt means providing an asset so that in the event a borrower defaults, it can be sold to recover the money that was lent out.